 The Gremlin DNS attack works by blocking all outgoing DNS traffic over the standard DNS port (port 53).
 This is effectively the same as running a Blackhole attack on port 53, only the DNS attack includes a built-in exception for

 api.gremlin.com.
-This ensures that the Gremlin client can communicate with the Gremlin Control Plane while the attack is running, otherwise the client would lose connection.
+This ensures that the Gremlin agent can communicate with the Gremlin Control Plane while the attack is running, otherwise the agent would lose connection.
 This would in turn trigger a failsafe and automatically halt the attack.
 Like the other Gremlin network attacks, this attack uses traffic management tools built into the operating system and doesn't modify firewall or iptables rules.

 NET_ADMINcapability when installing the Gremlin agent (enabled by default).